Table of Contents

 Select Not on any page.

-Not on any page filter returns strings that have not been detected by TX Live during a specific period of time, i.e.:
+The "Not on any page" filter returns strings that TX Live has not detected during a specific period of time, i.e.:

-strings that are no longer part of the page (they have been removed from the source code)
+Strings that are no longer part of the page (they have been removed from the source code)

-strings that are still part of the page, but no user has visited the page lately
+Strings that are still part of the page, but no user has visited the page lately.

-Specifically, after enabling the option "Identify new strings when page content changes", you can set up the daily limit that TX Live will rely on to define which strings should be "tagged" as not on page (the default setting is 15 days) as you can see in the screenshot below:
+Specifically, after enabling the option "Identify new strings when page content changes", you can set up the daily limit that TX Live will rely on to define which strings should be "tagged" as not on the page (the default setting is 15 days) as you can see in the screenshot below:

 Setting URL filters

 URL filters allow you to ignore whole URL paths, map one path to another, and keep your list of detected pages and strings cleaner.
-This is useful if there are sections of your site that you’d like to leave untranslated (e.g. your blog), or if you want to combine multiple pages sharing content and URL pattern.
+This is useful if there are sections of your site that you’d like to leave untranslated (e.g., your blog) or if you want to combine multiple pages sharing content and URL pattern.

 Each filter is made of: